-The relationship between potential continuity and the grief process was also expressed by Yehuda, who was angry that no one had informed him of the option of posthumous sperm retrieval after his son’s death, also expressed the relationship between potential continuity and the grief process: “It’s very likely that we wouldn’t have utilized this option except under very specific conditions.
+Yehuda, who was angry that no one had informed him of the option of posthumous sperm retrieval after his son’s death, also expressed the relationship between potential continuity and the grief process: “It’s very likely that we wouldn’t have utilized this option except under very specific conditions.
 But the fact that it could have been a possibility, even for a while, might have meant a lot to us.”
 It is the potential for the continuity of the dead—and not necessarily its realization—that matters to Yehuda.
 But the leap that PR represents from symbolic to substantive continuity of the dead threatens the legitimacy and naturalization of this technology by engendering a sense of disruptive change.
 At the same time, the dual regime of justification enables PR advocates to claim that this novel change actually bolsters traditional values.
 This is a prominent theme in Rebecca’s anger toward opponents of PR:

 They took my son, killed him.
 I took his sperm.
 I want to have a baby who will grow up, will become an Israeli citizen, will become a soldier and will serve this country.
 So what is this argument about?
 I cannot digest it.
 A soldier was killed for his country.
 I want to preserve his seed, and people are opposed?
 You would expect [that it would be] like Gilad Shalit.
 They brought him back home, didn’t they?
 What is this?
 Why do you fight a bereaved family?
 Why do I even need to fight you?

-Rebecca who had lost her child in the Army, and is ready to send her future grandson to service (as this is a central goal of the "chosen body" [Weiss 2002]), presents similarities between her son and Gilad Shalit, an Israeli soldier who was kidnapped by Hamas militants in 2006.
+Rebecca who had lost her child during Military Service, and is ready to send her future grandson to service (as this is a central goal of the "chosen body" [Weiss 2002]), presents similarities between her son and Gilad Shalit, an Israeli soldier who was kidnapped by Hamas militants in 2006.
 She refers to the widespread public protests that ultimately led to a prisoner exchange with Hamas, releasing Shalit from captivity, and shares her expectation that the broad consensus over the efforts to free Shalit would apply to her own efforts to fertilize her son’s sperm.
 For her, the naturalization of PR should have been completed successfully by now, all the more so in the case of a fallen soldier.
 The comparison between Shalit and her son is made not only because of the expected social consensus over the personal story of a soldier; it is also the content of the story, the demand to bring a soldier back to his family.
 While Shalit was literally “brought home,” to bring Rebecca’s son “back home” is to maintain his continuity, to preserve his agency, by fertilizing his frozen sperm.